dganza1-afk/alu-zero_day/git/README.md

-This is the git directory
+I had to change the read me file to use the pull command for git